annikamore11/county-health-data/README.md

 ## Update Schedule

--   County Health Rankings program releases annual data each spring, typically in March
+-   County Health Rankings program releases annual data each spring, typically in March.
+-   Data is delivered via bulk CSV files <https://www.countyhealthrankings.org/health-data/methodology-and-sources/data-documentation>
 -   Data is updated, but each measure may be updated to different years.
 See documentation.

 ## Important Considerations